cascadingluo/CS-546-Web-Prog-Project/README.md

 ## Getting started

+Run `npm i` to install dependencies.
 To seed the database with initial test data, you can use `npm run seed` followed by `npm start` to start the server.
 Alternatively, just run the test command:

 ```bash
 npm run test